-In 2009, New York Hospital Queens accepted the Mayor’s Carbon Challenge.
-In two years, the hospital engaged its doctors, patients, and staff to help cut emissions by 31% from 2005 levels.
+In 2009, New York Hospital Queens accepted the NYC Carbon Challenge.
+By engaging its doctors, patients, and staff in the effort to become more energy efficient, the hospital was able to cut its emissions by 31% from 2005 levels by 2011.

 To meet the 30% goal, New York Hospital Queens:

 - Replaced a gas fired absorption chiller with a high efficiency electric chiller with a variable frequency drive

 - Replaced a large boiler plant burning No. 2 fuel oil with a new boiler plant that burns natural gas

 - Retro-commissioned a large, 30-year old air handling unit